kryczkal/DistributedCacheFS/docs/config_file.md

 ### Overview

 The configuration file is a JSON object containing settings for a single node within the distributed file system.
-It defines the node's identity, global operational parameters, and the storage backends it will manage.
+It defines the node's identity, the origin data source, global operational parameters, and the cache storage tiers it will manage.

 ### Top-Level Structure

 The root JSON object must contain the following keys:

 -   `node_id` (string, **required**): A unique identifier for this node within the distributed system.
+Must be non-empty.
+-   `origin` (object, **required**): Defines the origin filesystem source where the original data resides.
 -   `global_settings` (object, *optional*): Contains global configuration parameters for the node.
--   `storages` (array, **required**): An array defining the storage backends managed by this node.
-This array must contain at least one storage definition object.
+-   `cache_tiers` (array, **required**): An array defining the cache storage tiers managed by this node.
+This array must contain at least one cache tier definition object.

+### `origin` Object

+This required object defines the source of the original data.

+-   `type` (string, **required**): Specifies the type of the origin filesystem.
+    -   Allowed values:
+        -   `"local"`: The origin is a local filesystem path accessible directly by this node.
+(Currently the only supported type).
+-   `path` (string, **required**): The absolute or relative filesystem path to the root directory of the origin data source.
+Must be non-empty.

 ### `global_settings` Object